Creating a new Internal Communication

 Dark Theme

 Checkbox.
-If checked, the X (formerly Twitter) feed displays in dark mode.
+If you check this, the X (formerly Twitter) feed displays in dark mode.

 YouTube Video ID

 The unique identifier for the YouTube video you want to link to this Internal Communication.
-Supplied by YouTube.
-The YouTube Video ID is displayed as the string of characters following the = sign towards the end of the URL for the video:
+YouTube supplies this.
+The YouTube Video ID displays as the string of characters following the = sign towards the end of the URL for the video:

 YouTube URL with red rectangle highlighting the video ID

-If you specify a video to run in the Internal Communication Tile be aware some Team Members may navigate directly to the Detail view, bypassing the Tile.
+If you specify a video to run in the Internal Communication Tile, be aware that some Team Members can navigate directly to the Detail view.
+This means they'll bypass the Tile.
 If the video is essential viewing, display it in the Detail view as well as, or in place of the Tile.

 Render Tile As Player

 Checkbox.
-If checked, the YouTube video player is rendered within the Tile and users can play the video in the Tile, without having to access the Detail view.
-If unchecked, you must access the Detail view to play the video; you cannot play the video directly from the Tile view.
+If you check this, the YouTube video player renders within the Tile and users can play the video in the Tile.
+They can do this without having to access the Detail view.
+If you don't check this, you must access the Detail view to play the video.
+You can't play the video directly from the Tile view.

 5. On the Basic Options tab, complete the fields in the Detail Information section to configure a detail page for the communication.
 If you configure a detail page, users can click through from the tile to find more information.